Friedrich Jeckeln: Trial and execution

-Jeckeln was taken prisoner by Soviet troops near Halbe on 28 April 1945.
-Along with other German personnel, he was tried before a Soviet military tribunal in the Riga Trial in Latvia from 26 January 1946 to 3 February 1946.
-During the investigation, he was calm, clearly answering questions from investigators, in the dock he looked dull and impartial.

-Jeckeln in his last words was restrained, he fully admitted his guilt and agreed to bear full responsibility for the activities of subordinate police, SS and SD in Ostland.
-Concluding his speech, he said:
+Along with seven other high-ranking German officers, Jeckeln was tried before a Soviet military tribunal in the Riga Trial from 26 January to 3 February 1946.
+Jeckeln admitted his guilt and agreed to bear full responsibility for his actions and those of his subordinates in Reichskommissariat Ostland.
+Concluding his address to the tribunal, he said:

 I have to take full responsibility for what happened in the borders of Ostland, within SS, SD and the Gestapo.
 This greatly increases my guilt.
 My fate is in the hands of the High Court, and so I ask only to pay attention to mitigating circumstances.
 I will accept a sentence in full repentance which I will consider as worthy punishment.

-Jeckeln and the other defendants were found guilty, sentenced to death and hanged in Riga on 3 February 1946 in front of some 4,000 spectators.
+Jeckeln and the other defendants were found guilty and sentenced to death on 3 February 1946.
+Jeckeln was hanged in Riga that same day in front of some 4,000 spectators.
 Contrary to popular misconception, the execution did not happen in the territory of the former Riga Ghetto, but in Victory Square (Uzvaras laukums).